Skip to main content

 by Uchenna Awoke - Fiction, Magical Realism

-In a drought-stricken Igbo village, young Ekwe grows up haunted by owls, myths and the boundaries of a world too small to contain his restless spirit.
-After touching a forbidden leaf that his father warns will trap him in astral planes, he is swept into a journey that will carry him across Nigeria, through savannas, deserts and conflict zones, and into the heart of a nation’s unraveling.
-A SIEGE OF OWLS traces a child’s odyssey across a fractured landscape, weaving folklore with the stark realities of insurgency, displacement and the longing for home.
-It is a story of two families --- one lost, one gained --- bound together by fate, resilience and the dangerous hope that somewhere, peace still exists.
+In a drought-stricken Igbo village, young Ekwe grows up haunted by owls, myths, and the boundaries of a world too small to contain his restless spirit.
+After touching a forbidden leaf that his father warns will trap him in astral planes, he is swept into a journey that will carry him across Nigeria and into the heart of a nation’s unraveling.
+Taken in by Danjuma, a gentle Fulani cowherd with a sprawling family and an instinct for danger, Ekwe enters a world of cattle herding, migration and precarious survival.
+As insurgents tear through northern towns and tribal wars erupt in the Middle Belt, Danjuma leads his family on an epic pastoral flight southward.
+But violence follows them like a shadow, and the owls --- symbols of myth, menace and prophecy --- perch over every new beginning.